 Charles Schwab may be the granddaddy of discount stock brokers (it’s nearly 50 years old!), but that doesn’t mean this service hasn’t kept up with the times.

-Although Charles Schwab requires a hefty minimum deposit ($1,000), it ranks high in customer satisfaction and offers all the features you'd find at any major brokerage, including no-fee professional portfolio management on accounts with at least $5,000.
-However, active traders might do better looking elsewhere.
+Charles Schwab ranks high in customer satisfaction and offers all the features you'd find at any major brokerage, including no-fee professional portfolio management on accounts with at least $5,000.
+Plus, there's no longer a required minimum investment.

 - First-Rate Customer Service